-After the walk, we take our lunch by the canal in a traditional Chinese menu with glutenous rice, duck and vegetables
+After the walk, we take our lunch by the canal in a traditional Chinese menu with glutenous rice, duck and vegetable and drinks :)

 Good things come to an end as we headed for the exit, riding the same boat we came on last night and another 2 hour ride with the bus back to shanghai.

 See my other post in Wuzhen: [Travel] Wuzhen, Indigo Blues Fabric for the Lovelies